Capital One SavorOne Cash Rewards Credit Card review

-A no-annual-fee credit card with high cash back on dining and entertainment purchases and at grocery stores.
+A no-annual-fee credit card with 3% cash back on groceries, dining and entertainment purchases.

 - Get this card if you spend most on dining and entertainment.